chlyz/i3ipc-dynamic-tiling/README.md

 Beyond the normal `i3` move commands, the following are implemented:

-+ `i3dt_move next/prev`: Move the window within the parent container, without leaving the parent container.
++ `ipc_move next/prev`: Move the window within the parent container, without leaving the parent container.

-+ `i3dt_move other`: If the focused window is in the main container then move the window to the secondary container and vice versa.
++ `ipc_move other`: If the focused window is in the main container then move the window to the secondary container and vice versa.
 The focus is kept within the original container.

-+ `i3dt_move swap`: Swap the focused window with the focused window in other container.
++ `ipc_move swap`: Swap the focused window with the focused window in other container.
 The focus is moved to the main container.

 ### Secondary container position

 It is possible to change the position of the secondary container:

-+ `i3dt_reflect`: This command toggles the position of the secondary container between the horizontal and vertical relative to the main container.
++ `ipc_reflect`: This command toggles the position of the secondary container between the horizontal and vertical relative to the main container.

-+ `i3dt_mirror`: This command toggles the position of the secondary container between the right and left hand side of the main container.
++ `ipc_mirror`: This command toggles the position of the secondary container between the right and left hand side of the main container.

 ### Monocle alternatives